The most frequent speech disorder among children.

 Although most of these problems can not be solved without the intervention of a specialist that offers a series of special techniques.

-There are some practical tips that you can follow in order to prevent speech problems and to correct them, probably in addition to sessions with a speech therapist.
+There are some practical tips that you can follow to prevent speech problems and correct them, probably in addition to sessions with a speech therapist.

 So, here are some tips from speech therapy specialists to effectively correct your children’s speech:

-Develop the muscles of the child’s jaw and tongue through: vigorous chewing of food, rinsing the mouth, inflating the cheeks, passing the air from one cheek to the other and vice versa, etc.
+Develop the muscles of the child’s jaw and tongue through vigorous chewing of food, rinsing the mouth, inflating the cheeks, passing the air from one cheek to the other, vice versa, etc.

-Talk with your child exclusively in a correct language.
-Although temptation is sometimes high, do not use a child’s language.
+Talk with your child exclusively in the correct language.
+Although the temptation is sometimes high, do not use a child’s vocabulary.

-Read poems and stories with your child on a daily basis.
+Read poems and stories with your child daily.

-Help your child to do sound joint correction exercises every day, which aims to correct the functioning of the muscles involved in the pronunciation of sounds.
+Help your child do sound joint correction exercises every day, aiming to correct the functioning of the muscles involved in the pronunciation of sounds.

-These include training exercises for the organs involved in the production of sounds, the correct placement of the lips, the tongue, etc.
+These include training exercises for the organs involved in producing sounds, the correct placement of the lips, the tongue, etc.

 Do not overexert your child.
 These sessions should not last more than 15-20 minutes.

-Carry out different activities with your child that are designed to develop your fine motor skills.
+Carry out different activities with your child designed to develop your fine motor skills.

-If your child stutters, good results can be achieved in correcting this defect using music lessons, as they contribute to the development of breathing during speech, tempo and rhythm.
+If your child stutters, good results can be achieved in correcting this defect using music lessons, as they contribute to the development of breathing during the speech, tempo, and rhythm.